Painting Animals in the Landscape

 Cottonwoods.
 11x14, oil on linen mounted on panel.
 2017

-Still, there are good artistic arguments to be made against this practice.
-Some artists use large groups of animals to create complex light and dark masses in the picture plane.
-See the work of Michael Workman for some notable examples.
+However, there are equally good artistic arguments to be made against this practice.
+Some artists use large groups of animals to create complex light and dark masses in the picture plane (see the work of Michael Workman for example), but I rarely come across scenes like that in real life.

 What is the picture about?